 Careful reading of several British and American Masterpieces of fiction from the eighteenth century to the present day, with attention to the history and development of the novel and the background of the authors, and more detailed examination of themes and techniques represented in the works studied.
 (Writing Intensive) (Spring/Even)

 LL473 Introduction to Shakespeare

 Students study the life and times of Shakespeare with an intensive study of selected tragedies, comedies, and histories.
+Meets General Education requirement for literature.
 (Writing Intensive) (Spring)

 LL489 Topics in Language and Literature